WUT-IDEA/SIGIR-AP2023/README.md

 # SIGIR-AP2023
-Ming Li, Lin Li, Xiaohui Tao, Ning Zhong: User-Meal Interaction Learning for Meal Recommendation: A Reproducibility Study.
-SIGIR-AP 2023
+Ming Li, Lin Li, Xiaohui Tao, and Ning Zhong.
+2023.
+User-Meal Interaction Learning for Meal Recommendation: A Reproducibility Study.
+In Proceedings of the Annual International ACM SIGIR Conference on Research and Development in Information Retrieval in the Asia Pacific Region (SIGIR-AP '23).
+Association for Computing Machinery, New York, NY, USA, 104–113. https://doi.org/10.1145/3624918.3625342